 As a global community that connects diverse people, ideas, and resources, AAIE helps international educators lead with vision, wisdom, and integrity.

 The Association of International Schools in Africa (AISA) is a membership community committed to offering a variety of programmes and services that help our schools transform student learning.

 Established in 1969, AISA offers a professional learning programme specifically designed to meet the unique needs of our diverse international-school body.
-In addition to our annual Leadership Conference in March and the annual Educators Conference in October, AISA also sponsors a wide variety of differentiated Professional Learning Institutes across the continent to foster greater professionalism and to improve teacher and leadership effectiveness.
+In addition to our AISA Conference, AISA also sponsors a wide variety of differentiated Professional Learning Institutes (PLIs) across the continent to foster greater professionalism and to improve teacher and leadership effectiveness.

-AISA currently has a membership of 74 schools across 34 countries.
-Together, these schools serve approximately 27,000 students supported by over 3,000 teachers.
+AISA currently has a membership of 80 schools across 37 countries.
+Together, these schools serve approximately 35,000 students supported by over 5,000 educators and support staff.

 AISA is dedicated to transforming student learning by leading and supporting professional growth, good governance, strategic thinking, and the wellbeing of the entire AISA community of schools.

 AISA is a collaborative learning community of accredited, internationally-minded schools in Africa, which provides targeted services and relevant resources, facilitates innovative programmes, and connects people.